 At the bottom of Colinda, just before my first turn, I finally looked up to pay some attention to the world around me (and you have to give me a break here – I was only 8 at the time) and was terribly shocked to see a fast moving green station wagon – about to run me over!

 So – not good!
 But I didn’t have to think about it long because there was no time to stop or turn.
 An awful spatial-coexistence discrepancy was about to happen.
-I kind of recall kicking my left foot up to half dodge the front of the car, but already knew there was no avoiding the inevitable.
+I recall kicking my left foot up to half dodge the front of the car, but already knew there was no avoiding the inevitable.

 Brakes screamed!
 The car nose dipped deeply.
 With an “Oof!” and horrible crunch, car met boy and bicycle – and car clearly won.